dlunde/kth-poster/README.md

 # kth-poster
-A KTH poster template based on beamer and beamerposter
+A LaTeX poster theme for KTH presentations, based on beamer and beamerposter.

+## Usage
+See `example.tex`.